Horizon-LEAD/echelon-2-copert/README.md

 Echelon-to-COPERT Interface

 positional arguments:
-  CSV_IN           The CSV output file from Echelon as input to the connector OUTDIR           The output directory
+  Echelon_Output_IN           The JSON output file from Echelon as input to the connector Vehicle_Json_IN             The JSON file describing the vehicles Climate_Json_IN             The JSON file describing the climate Year                        Year input
+  OUTDIR                      The output directory

 optional arguments:
   -h, --help       show this help message and exit
-  -v, --verbosity  Increase output verbosity (default: 0) --env            Use .env file (dev) (default: False)
+  -v, --verbosity  Increase output verbosity (default: 0)

-environment variables:
-  CATEGORY              The category of the vehicle (default: Passenger Car) FUEL                  The fuel used by the vehicle (default: Petrol) SEGMENT               The segment the vehicle belongs in (default: Mini), EURO_STANDARD         The EURO standard of the vehicle (default: Euro 4), URBAN_OFF_PEAK_SPEED  The off-urban peak speed in kmph(default: 30.0), URBAN_PEAK_SPEED      The urban peak speed in kmph (default: 15), URBAN_OFF_PEAK_SHARE  The off-urban time share (default: 0.6), URBAN_PEAK_SHARE      The urban time share (default: 0.4)
 ```

 ### Examples